catink123/gate-control/README.md

 ]
 ```

 The config consists of multiple map entries.
 The `id` key is the name as well as the identifier for the map.
+The `group` key is a special key that makes it possible to allow control of the map to a certain group of users.
+Set this to `null` (as in the first map in the example) to allow all users with Control permissions to control the map.
 The `mapImage` key is the path to the image of the map, and the `gates` key is an array of gates, each of which contains a gate ID, which is relative to the PWM pin ID on the Arduino microcontroller, and XY coordinates of the gate relative to the map's left-top corner.
 These coordinates scale to the visual representation of the map on the client page.

 ### Starting the server